donkuri/japanese-resources/README.md

 ## Kanji

-If you intend to do isolated kanji study, you can use the following resources. **It is strongly suggested to skip straight to vocabulary** and to come back here if really needed, except for the miscellaneous part which can be used rightaway.
+Various resources for kanji. **If you're wondering whether you should do isolated kanji study, please [read this article on it](https://donkuri.github.io/learn-japanese/guide/#on-the-topic-of-isolated-kanji-study)**.

 - Mnemonics
   - [RRTK450](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ) - A shortened "recognition" version of [RTK](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921). **Disclaimer: The stories were taken from a website and some of them are pretty offensive.**